pespinel/RAWGKit/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please read our [Contributing Guide](CONTRIBUTING.md) for details on our development process, code style, and how to submit pull requests.

-### Development Setup
+### Quick Start for Contributors

 1. Set up your development environment:
 ```bash